ixray-team/ixray-1.6-stcop/doc/faq.md

 At the moment, DirectX 9 is still supported by the project, but in the future, new features will not be added to the DirectX 9 render.

+### Why do the FPS counter values displayed in the game not match the values from external programs?

+At the moment, this is a temporary implementation, the counter can indeed be updated with a delay

+### Why is fullscreen mode not working on Debug/Mixed config of the engine?

+This is done intentionally to solve engine debugging problems (minimizing, etc) and since these builds are not intended for players

 ### What is Nvidia DLSS and AMD FSR2 in the context of this project?

 Both technologies take an image with a lower resolution and scale it up to a higher resolution.
 They use advanced algorithms to make this scaling higher quality.
 DLSS uses artificial intelligence and deep learning to predict and improve image details, while FSR uses noise reduction and edge smoothing algorithms to achieve a similar result.
 As a result, these technologies provide a sharper and smoother image, improving graphics quality and game performance even on less powerful systems.
 If these scaling methods are used in native mode, they will work as anti-aliasing.